-Alibaba.com is China's largest integrated international online wholesale marketplace in terms of revenue in 2022, according to Analysys.
-It connects Chinese and overseas suppliers to overseas wholesale buyers, who are typically trade agents, wholesalers, retailers, manufacturers and SMEs engaged in the import and export business, and provides them with sourcing, online transaction, digital marketing, digital supply chain fulfillment and financial services.
+Alibaba.com is China's largest integrated international online wholesale marketplace in terms of revenue in 2021, according to Analysys.
+It connects Chinese and overseas suppliers to overseas wholesale buyers, who are typically trade agents, wholesalers, retailers, manufacturers and SMEs engaged in the import and export business, and provides sourcing, online transaction, digital marketing, digital supply chain fulfillment and financial services to them.

 Sellers on Alibaba.com may purchase an annual Gold Supplier membership to reach customers, provide quotations and transact on the marketplace.
-As of March 31, 2023, Alibaba.com had over 220,000 paying members from China and around the world.
-Sellers may also purchase additional value-added services to manage product listings and facilitate transaction processes, such as upgraded storefront management tools, customer relationship management SaaS services, P4P marketing services, trade assurance and fulfillment services, mainly including logistics and custom clearance services.
-In the twelve months ended March 31, 2023, value-added services contributed the majority of Alibaba.com's total revenue.
-Additionally, over 47 million buyers from over 190 countries sourced business opportunities or completed transactions on Alibaba.com in the twelve months ended March 31, 2023.
+As of March 31, 2022, Alibaba.com had over 245,000 paying members from China and around the world.
+Sellers may also purchase additional value-added services to manage product listings and facilitate transaction processes, such as upgraded storefront management tools, CRM SaaS services, P4P marketing services, trade assurance and fulfillment services, mainly including logistics and custom clearance services.
+In the twelve months ended March 31, 2022, value-added services contributed the majority of Alibaba.com's total revenue.
+Additionally, over 40 million buyers from over 190 countries sourced business opportunities or completed transactions on Alibaba.com in the twelve months ended March 31, 2022.